Note

 ]

-The references array is a direct reference from the underlying grounding data and includes the sourceData used to generate the response.
-It consists of every single document that was found and semantically ranked by the agentic retrieval engine.
-Fields in the sourceData include an id and semantic fields: title, terms, content.
+The references array comes directly from the underlying grounding data.
+It includes the sourceData used to generate the response.
+It consists of every document that the agentic retrieval engine finds and semantically ranks.
+Fields in the sourceData include an id and semantic fields: title, terms, and content.

-The id is a reference ID for an item within a specific response.
+The id acts as a reference ID for an item within a specific response.
 It's not the document key in the search index.
-It's used for providing citations.
+You use it for providing citations.

 The purpose of this array is to provide a chat message style structure for easy integration.
 For example, if you want to serialize the results into a different structure or you require some programmatic manipulation of the data before you returned it to the user.